ebarroso2214/Milestone-Project1/README.md

-    playerStop will stop the character from moving happen when no key is pressed. playerWin will display an alert when the player beats the game playerLoss will display an alert that the player lost and will ask the player to try again.
+    playerStop will stop the character from moving happen when no key is pressed. playerWin will display an alert when the player beats the game playerLoss will display an alert that the player lost and will ask the player to try again. playerScore will be a function that enables the user to score winnerMessage will display a message saying the user has won and prompt them to try again loserMessage will display a message saying the user has lost and will prompt them to try again

 Describe the logic that evaluates the player's victory/loss/progress status.
 ```